The Dale Association, 33 Ontario St., Lockport, phone 716-433-1886. All are welcome!

 Eat Well…Stay Well dining Program provides a daily nutritionally balanced hot meal to older adults, particularly those with low incomes.
 Besides promoting improved health and nutrition, the program is designed to promote opportunities for older adults to socialize with others and to improve access to a variety of social and health services.

-Town of Youngstown - Senior Van Service provides transportation to medical appointments, shopping, and banking.
+Village of Youngstown - Senior Van Service provides transportation to medical appointments, shopping, and banking.
 Van service does not run beyond the Niagara Falls area.
 Village or Town residency required.